Residually Constructible Extensions: Application to Tressl's pseudo-completions

 Thus, in view of Remark~\ref{rmk:exponential_ctbl_condition}, when $T$ is not power-bounded, to see whether the condition that $\val_{\cO_i}(\bE)$ does not contain any uncountable well ordered set implies that $\val_{\cO_i}(\bE_*)$ does not contain any uncountable well ordered set we can just ask the same question about $\bE$ and $\bE_*$.
 This leads to consider the following property.

-\begin{definition} We say that an o-minimal theory $T$ has \emph{property C} if for every $\bE \models T$, if $\bE$ does not contain any uncountable well ordered set, then so does any $1$-$\dcl_T$-dimensional extension $\bE \langle x \rangle$ of $\bE$. \end{definition}
+\begin{definition} We say that a complete o-minimal theory $T$ has \emph{property C} if for every $\bE \models T$, if $\bE$ does not contain any uncountable well ordered set, then so does any $1$-$\dcl_T$-dimensional extension $\bE \langle x \rangle$ of $\bE$. \end{definition}

 \begin{lemma} Let $\bE \preceq \bU \models T$, $\cF$ be a family of $T$-convex subrings of $\bU$ such that $\cO \cap \bE \neq \cO' \cap \bE$ for all $\cO \neq \cO'$ in $\cF$, and let $\bE_* \preceq \bU$ be $\cF$-residually dense over $\bE$.
 Suppose furthermore that $T$ has property C. If $\bE_*$ contains an uncountable well-ordered set, then so does $\bE$. \begin{proof} Suppose toward contradiction that $\bE_*$ contains an uncountable well-ordered set and $\bE$ does not.